medhahira/OnlineRetailStore/README.md

 **Project by: Medha Hira and Parisha Agarwal**

 This repository contains the code for an Online Retail Store, which serves as a platform connecting customers, delivery partners, distributors, admins, and an affiliated NGO.
-The system provides a user-friendly Graphical User Interface (GUI) accessible through login/signup functionality.
+The system provides a user-friendly Command Line Interface (CLI) accessible through login/signup functionality.

 ## Stakeholders